siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 ... → j → i → a → b → c → j → i → ...

 and may cross themselves without restriction.
-Learning is a good illustration of multiple acknowledgdments and thus multiple "closes".
+Learning is a good illustration of multiple acknowledgments and thus multiple "closes".
 A loop can be considered “closed” when its pattern stabilizes in some useful sense.
-A "closed" loop, has however to continue propagating, as we mention later.
+A "closed" loop, however, must continue propagating, as we mention later.

 Repeated causal loops can function as clocks.
 Any recurrent sequence can serve as a clock.
 Accuracy varies, but recurrence suffices.